Detecting gravitational lensing in hierarchical triples in galactic nuclei with space-borne gravitational-wave observatories: GW waveforms including gravitational lensing

 Putting different ingredients together, we show a sample waveform including various effects together in Fig.~\ref{fig:samp_lensing_waveform}.
-Here the dashed-olive trace is the waveform calculated according to Ref.~\cite{Yu:20d} without lensing effects.
-Each time when the inner binary is behind the SMBH ($\phi_o\simeq 0$), it experiences the standard strong lensing by the SMBH [Eq.~(\ref{eq:F_std_lens_full})], leading to the cyan peaks in the plot.
+Here the dashed-red trace is the waveform for an isolated binary.
+When the SMBH is present, it induces a de Sitter-like precession of the inner binary's orbital plane~\cite{Yu:20d} and modifies its antenna response as shown in the solid-olive trace.
+Each time when the inner binary is behind the SMBH ($\phi_o\simeq 0$), it further experiences the standard strong lensing by the SMBH [Eq.~(\ref{eq:F_std_lens_full})], leading to the cyan peaks in the plot.
 The separation between two adjacent cyan peaks corresponds to the period of the outer orbit $P_o$ and the duration of each lensing event is approximately given by $0.5\mathcal{P}_{l}P_o$~\cite{DOrazio:20}, where

 is the geometrical probability of the inner binary to be significantly lensed by the SMBH (i.e.~the geometrical probability of $\eta=\beta/\theta_{\rm Ein}\leq 1$).
 When the inner binary is in front of the SMBH ($\phi_o\simeq \pi$), it is then retro-lensed by the SMBH, leading to the purple peaks in Fig.~\ref{fig:samp_lensing_waveform}.
 We have used Eq.~(\ref{eq:cross_sect_qu}) for the retro-lensing calculation to incorporate wave effects.